simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 AWS.md

 The project should be free of compiler errors at this point.
 Address any issues you see before continuing.

+3. Find the TODO instructions.

+* **Using VS Code:** Select "Edit" / "Find in Files..." and search for "TODO".
+* **Using IntelliJ:**  Select "Edit" / "Find" / "Find in Files..." and search for "TODO".
+Use the "Open in Find Window" button to place the results in a tab for easy navigation.
+* **Using Eclipse:** Select "Window" / "Show View" / "Tasks".
+Use the "Search" view to search for "TODO".
+Find a filter icon on the top of this tab.
+Check "Show all items", "TODOs".
+For scope select "on elements in the selected projects".
+The list of TODOs will appear in order!

+IMPORTANT: Work through the TODO instructions in order!

 ---
 **Part 4 - Initial Configuration and Test**

-3. **TODO-02**: Open the **pom.xml** file.
+4. **TODO-02**: Open the **pom.xml** file.
 Add the dependency for Amazon Bedrock.
 The groupId value will be `org.springframework.ai`.
 The artifactId will be `spring-ai-bedrock-ai-spring-boot-starter`.
 Save your work.

 ```
 <dependency>